Biology B.S. / Biology B.A.

 All students admitted to the College of Arts and Sciences seeking a biology degree will be enrolled in the Bachelor of Science (B.S.) program consisting of 62-63 credits.
 However, there is an option to be enrolled in a Bachelor of Arts (B.A.) program in biology.
 This program consists of 52 credits in the major and is designed for students who may desire a biology degree, but do not have a full eight semesters to commit to the program.
 Such students may be those also enrolled in the College of Education and Human Services, transfer students, or students choosing a second major.
 However, students who double-major may not select the B.A. program in biology and a closely-related B.S. program such as Behavioral Neuroscience or Health Science.

-Students students seeking to enroll in the Bachelor of Arts program in Biology must consult with the Chair of the Department of Biology, Behavioral Neuroscience & Health Sciences before being considered for this program.
+Students students seeking to enroll in the Bachelor of Arts program in Biology must consult with the Chair of the Department of Biology and Behavioral Neuroscience before being considered for this program.

 Program Requirements for: